scalar-labs/scalardl/docs/how-to-write-function.md

 ### How Functions and Contracts are tied together

-Functions to be executed are specified in a contract argument with `__functions__` json key.
+Functions to be executed are specified in a contract argument with `__functions__` JSON key.
 As described in [the contract guide](how-to-write-contract.md#write-a-complex-contract), a contract can invoke another contract, so multiple contracts and multiple functions can be grouped together.

 Scalar DL executes the group of opeations in a ACID manner so that they can be done atomically and in a consistent, isolated and durable manner.